defzeke/Jollibee-Kiosk-System/README.md

 - Layout works **only on 1920x1080** screen resolutions
 - No OOP structure; logic is procedural
 - Minimal input validation and error handling
+- Hardcoded the directories of photos used

 ---